 Students who have not completed their residence requirements may request a leave of absence from the program.
+Students who believe they may require a medical leave should contact Student Accessibility Support (SAS) (access@brandeis.edu; 781-736-3470) who will consult with the student and conduct an individualized assessment to determine whether and what accommodations may be necessary.
+All other requests for leave should be sent to the Ph.D.
+Program Director.
 The request must be approved by the student's advisor and the Ph.D.
 Program Director.
 Written approval of the leave must be submitted to the Program Manager, Ph.D.
 Program for placement in the student's file.
 Leaves of absence up to one year will normally be granted to students in good academic standing who present compelling personal reasons or need to do work off campus in connection with their graduate studies.
-Time spent on authorized leaves of absence will not be deducted from the maximum time permitted to complete degree requirements.
-Extensions to a one-year leave are granted only for medical reasons with documentation provided from a student's doctor.
-Such requests for extensions must be in writing before the leave of absence expires.
+Except for authorized disability leaves, time spent on program-approved leaves of absence will not be added to the maximum time permitted to complete degree requirements.
+Extensions to a one-year leave are granted only for medical reasons with appropriate documentation.
+Requests for extensions must be submitted in writing to SAS before the leave of absence expires.
 Failure to do so will result in administrative withdrawal from the University.

-Students who have completed residence requirements are not eligible for a leave of absence, except for reasons of ill health.
+Students who have completed residence requirements are not eligible for a leave of absence, except in situations where there is an approved accommodation.